NTIG-Uppsala/elevhalsa-skylt/documentation.md

 - Go to the Control Panel → Programs → Programs and Feautures → Turn Windows features on or off

-- Check the Windows-subsystem box (commonly found at the bottom) and press OK.
+- Check the Windows Subsystem for Linux box (commonly found near the bottom) and press OK.
 Windows will prompt a restart and press restart

 - Press (Windows) + R